 Shek O Beach is on the south of HK Island and can be reached by minibus!
 It’s a fun place where I have camped on the beach with friends when I was in college and doing my exchange program.

 Snap photos at “Instagram Pier”

 This industrial pier (technically named the “Western District Public Cargo Working Area or 西區公眾貨物裝卸區 in Chinese) is located past Sheung Wan on Hong Kong Island gained popularity during the start of the rise of “Hong Kong’s photo spots” in 2017-2018.
-Find it here.
+Find it here on Google Maps.

 It received its name as a place where young Instagrammers would go for sunset, as there’s a view of the Kowloon skyline and some big shipping containers to take photos at.

 Wondering what it is like to go to Instagram Pier?
 Check out our photo gallery of sunset and twilight at this picturesque spot.